edgio-docs/edgio-docs/guides/applications/v7/performance/caching/purging.md

 ## Hostname {/*hostname*/}

 You may purge cached content by the request URL's hostname.
-Choose between purging:
+Choose between either of the following options:

--   All cached content for that hostname.
+-   Purging all cached content for that hostname.
 Verify that the **Purge all entries** option is selected and then select the desired hostname from the **Hostname** option.

     ![Purge by hostname](/images/v7/performance/caching-hostname.png)

--   Requests for that hostname and a specific relative path.
+-   Purging requests for that hostname and a specific relative path.
 Select the **Purge by path** option and then select the desired hostname from the **Hostname** option.

     ![Purge by hostname and relative path](/images/v7/performance/caching-hostname-relative-path.png)